Impact of the Infrared Cutoff on Structure Formation in Tsallis Holographic Dark Energy: Acknowledgments

 \section{Acknowledgments}

+We thank an anonymous referee for their careful reading of the manuscript and constructive comments that have helped to improve the presentation of our results.
 This work has been substantially improved by some really important comments on an earlier draft by Biswajit Pandey and Rahul Shah.
 We also thank Debarun Paul and Tanmoy Paul for useful discussions.
 Finally, we acknowledge financial support from CSIR, Govt. of India through research associateship program (File No: 09/0093(19416)/2024-EMR-I).